ChrisThreadgill/NinaTrillEsthetics/README.md

 ## Future Features

 ---
+## Manager Portal

-- Implement Manager portal.
-This will take away the authority to create new site wide services from regular employees and pass it on to the manager role.
+- This will take away the authority to create new site wide services from regular employees and pass it on to the manager role.

+## Schedules
-- Schedules.
-A manager will be able to change an employee's schedule which will update their available times on the site as well.
+- A manager will be able to change an employee's schedule which will update their available times on the site as well.

+## Time off requests
-- Time off appointments/Time off requests an employee will be able to put in for time off which will update their schedule accordingly.
+- An employee will be able to put in for time off which will update their schedule accordingly.